 He became a journalist and worked for six different French Canadian newspapers as an editor.
 He married Agnes Bruyere and they had seven children.
 He also found time to article with famed lawyer George Cartier and was called to the Quebec bar in 1864.

-While editor of the newspaper Le Nouveau Monde he published more articles and letters than any other Canadian newspaper in favour of Louis Riel, a Metis who was leading a resistance movement against the Canadian government in Manitoba.
+While editor of the newspaper Le Nouveau Monde he published more articles and letters than any other Canadian newspaper in favor of Louis Riel, a Metis who was leading a resistance movement against the Canadian government in Manitoba.

 In 1870 his news instincts made him decide to get the real story on what was happening in Manitoba and so he went there on a fact-finding mission.
 He met Louis Riel and became convinced the cause of Metis land possession was a just one.
 He felt God was calling him to a special mission in Manitoba and moved there to start a newspaper called Le Metis.
 He couldn’t afford to move his family from Montreal and he went into huge debt to set up his printing press in Manitoba.